bootgly/bootgly/README.md

 🚧 Do not use it in production environments.
 The alpha version hasn't even been released yet. 🚧

-*Temporary repository created for Github Accelerator.*
+*Repository created for Github Accelerator.*

 First beta release is planned for mid-year 2023.